KrauseFx/krausefx.com/about.md

 <div id="rightCol">
   <p>On vacation right now, after having <a href="/blog/ending-my-fastlane-chapter">ended my fastlane chapter</a>.</p>

-  <p>I'm the founder of <a href="http://fastlane.tools" target="_blank">fastlane</a>, an open source tool for iOS and Android developers focussed on making building and releasing apps easier.</p>
+  <p>Follow what I'm up to on <a href="https://twitter.com/krausefx">Twitter</a> and <a href="https://instagram.com/KrauseFx">Instagram</a>.</p>

-  <p>Just the last year, fastlane has saved over 15,000,000 developer hours and is used by tens of thousands of companies around the world.</p>
+  <p>I'm the founder of <a href="http://fastlane.tools" target="_blank">fastlane</a>, an open source tool for iOS and Android developers focussed on making building and releasing apps easier.
+Just last year, fastlane has saved over 15,000,000 developer hours and is used by tens of thousands of companies around the world.</p>

   <p>I move to a new place <a href="/blog/going-nomad">every month</a>.</p>